ether/etherpad-lite/README.md

 # About
 Etherpad lite is a really-real time collaborative editor spawned from the Hell fire of Etherpad.
 We're reusing the well tested Etherpad easysync library to make it really realtime.
-Etherpad Lite is based on node.js what makes it much ligther and more stable than the original Etherpad.
+Etherpad Lite is based on node.js what makes it much lighter and more stable than the original Etherpad.
 Our hope is that this will encourage more users to install a realtime collaborative editor.
 A smaller and well documented codebase makes it easier for developers to improve the code.
 Etherpad Lite is optimized to be easy embeddable.
 Look at our [FAQ Page](https://github.com/Pita/etherpad-lite/wiki/FAQ)